barbararcbf12/react-ts-weather-app/README.md

-# Git repository for my "react-boilerplate-app"
+# Git repository for "Weather App"

-This is my boilerplate project, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a React.js project, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Tech stack